Rocky vs. Rambo: who would win a fight according to Sylvester Stallone, the scene of the confrontation | Hollywood actors | Movies | United States Celebs | nnda nnlt | FAME

 Aware of each of these details as the creator of the two iconic characters in the films, Sylverter Stallone made an analysis of the alleged fight between the two and came to the conclusion that there could not be a winner and that everything would depend on the type of combat.

 “If the fighters made an effort to stay on their feet, Rocky would prevail.
 His body shots and right hooks would eventually beat Rambo.
-If the fight goes down, Rambo will prevail in a bloody and brutal fight to the finish…Rocky would probably end up maimed, although he’s pretty good on the ground too.”were some of your words.
+If the fight goes to the ground, Rambo will prevail in a bloody and brutal fight to the finish…Rocky would probably end up maimed, although he is also very good on the ground.were some of your words.

 AND THE RESULT?